Book Review: Omen of Ice (Omen of Ice #1) by Jus Accardo

 • Romance: kisses

-• Content Warnings: loss of loved one, weapons violence
+• Content Warnings: loss of life, brief torture, weapons violence